Sennan, Osaka: Government

 Sennan has a mayor-council form of government with a directly elected mayor and a unicameral city council of 15 members.
 Sennan collectively with the cities of Kaizuka, Hannan, and the town of Misaki contributes two members to the Osaka Prefectural Assembly.
 In terms of national politics, the city is part of Osaka 19th district of the lower house of the Diet of Japan.

 Economy

 Sennan was traditionally dependent on commercial fishing and agriculture; however, since the opening of Kansai International Airport, the city rapidly industrialized with logistics and support industries for airport-related operations.

 Education

 Sennan has ten public elementary schools and four public middle schools operated by the city government and one public high school operated by the Osaka Prefectural Department of Education.
 The prefecture also operated two special education schools for the handicapped.

+Religion

+Many residents of Sennan are adherents of Honmichi, a Japanese new religion derived from Tenrikyo.
+Honmichi's largest building, the Sennan Temple (泉南神殿, Sennan Shinden), is located in Sennan.